w3c/EasierRDF/RDF-LAMP.md

 * (list others here ... )

 ## Ruby tools
-Tools in this section are for those using Python to build RDF applications.
+Tools in this section are for those using Ruby to build RDF applications.

 * [Ruby-RDF](https://github.com/ruby-rdf/linkeddata)